cockroachdb/docs/v20.2/cockroach-userfile-upload.md

 - Provide a fully qualified userfile URI that specifies the database, schema, and table name prefix you want to use.

     - If you do not specify a destination URI/path, then CockroachDB will use the default URI scheme and host, and the basename from the source argument as the path.
 For example: `userfile://defaultdb.public.userfiles_root/local`
-    - If the destination is a well-formed userfile URI (i.e., `userfile://db.schema.tablename_prefix/path/to/file`), then CockroachDB use use that as the final URI.
+    - If the destination is a well-formed userfile URI (i.e., `userfile://db.schema.tablename_prefix/path/to/file`), then CockroachDB will use that as the final URI.
 For example: `userfile://foo.bar.baz_root/destination/path`
     - If destination is not a well-formed userfile URI, then CockroachDB will use the default userfile URI schema and host (`userfile://defaultdb.public.userfiles_$user/`), and the destination as the path.
 For example: `userfile://defaultdb.public.userfiles_root/destination/path`